 It was not until 2012 that new guidelines from the National Board of Health and Welfare in Sweden made it possible for MSM (men who have sex with men) to become blood donors.
 The potential donor has to abstain from sex with men for 12 months and the same time frame applies to women who have sex with MSM, and to sex workers.
-For women who have sex with women and straight couples, a three-month period of abstinence after having had a sexual encounter with a new partner applies.

 Testing the Blood

 All blood that is donated is tested to ensure that it does not contain bacteria or viruses that can transmit disease.
 New donors have to submit an initial blood test.
 It is only at the second visit that blood is taken for donation purposes.
 Before every donation, donors are subjected to an interview and all blood is tested for HIV, syphilis, Hepatitis B and C.

 The number of blood donors decreases every year in Sweden and, at the same time, there are potential donors who would give blood if allowed – we believe that we need all the donors we can get.